hendrik-schulte/UnityEnhanced/README.md

   + Photon Networking Support
 - A [Variables System](https://github.com/hendrik-schulte/UnityEnhanced/tree/master/Variables)
   + Rise with the power of ScriptableObjects
-  + Save your data in a file
+  + Save your data in an asset file
   + Dynamically reference your data from scripts
   + Share data of multiple objects
+  + Override data when needed

 Open particular folders for detailed description.